-You don’t need to wait to be old or at the point of death especially in the sick bed (bedridden) before you write a WILL.
+You don’t need to wait to be old or at the point of death especially in a sick bed (bedridden) before you write a WILL.
 Writing a Will does not mean that you will soon die!
 This notion has kept back many people from writing Wills; thinking that once they write their Will death comes calling.

 Do the needful!
-Write a Will TODAY!
+Write a Will in Cameroon TODAY!

 It will save your beloved wife and precious children the pains and trauma after your demise.
 Nobody knows when death will come calling; it can be sudden or after a brief/ protracted illness.